 Pursuant to Board Policy 6172, the Rialto Unified School District offers a program for identified academically gifted students in grades 3-12.
 RUSD believes that gifted students should be educated in an environment that supports their unique needs.
 Gifted students are to learn at their developmental level and therefore must encounter a variety of experiences and opportunities that challenge their abilities.

-All students enrolled in the District have an equal opportunity to be screened for the GATE Program.
-All second grade students will be assessed for the GATE Program if their parents/guardians grant permission.
-Parents/Guardians at all other grade levels may request that their child be assessed every other year at their designated school site.
+All second grade students will be assessed for the GATE Program if their families grant permission.
+Families at all other grade levels may request that their child be assessed every other year at their designated school site.
 All school site personnel may refer a student for the GATE assessment.
-The Agent who coordinates the GATE Program may be contacted at (909)879-6014, ext.
+For more information, please contact the Assessment, Research, Data Analysis and Educational Technology Office at (909)879-6014, ext.
 2523.